-The rise in prices of Bitcoin has lured many investors towards the cryptocurrency market.
+The rise in the prices of Bitcoin has lured many investors toward the cryptocurrency market.
 In this article, we have discussed the reasons to invest and why not to invest in bitcoin.

-The value of Bitcoin has increased over the time.
+The value of Bitcoin has increased over time.
 The graph shows an upward trend since the launch of this cryptocurrency.
-Very few investments in India has shown this trend in terms of monetary trend.
+Very few investments in India have shown this trend in terms of monetary trend.

 In June 2009: